-Apart from taking care to moisturise and protect the skin on your hands, it is also important to keep them completely germ-free.
+Apart from taking care to moisturise and protect the skin on your hands, it is also important to keep them completely germ-free WITH aloe waterless hand wash.
 If your hands are contaminated with germs, you are bound to fall ill at some point in time, or pass an illness to somebody else.

 Why your hands need to be clean always

 You often don’t realise how dirty your hands are.
 Most of us tend to wash our hands only when they are visibly dirty, or when they feel sticky or grubby.
 However, the hands harbour several thousand microbes and bacteria!

 Your hands touch multiple surfaces at home and outside as you go about your work.
 Others also touch these same surfaces – doorknobs, hand rails, elevator buttons, flush knobs, faucets, phone receivers, etc. – as you do.
 If any person harbours an infectious disease, their hands will pass these germs on to the surfaces they touch.
 When you touch the same surfaces, your hands become contaminated.

 It is not possible to know if your hands are contaminated with an infectious disease or not; after all, microscopic germs are not visible to the naked eye.
 But why take a chance with good health?
 The best thing to do for maintaining good health is to wash your hands often with an antibacterial soap, or to use hand sanitiser several times a day.

 Clean hands – the way to a healthy monsoon